F-Stack/f-stack/dpdk/doc/guides/nics/nfp.rst

 Using the PF
 ------------

-NFP PMD has support for using the NFP PF as another DPDK port, but it does not have any functionality for controlling VFs.
+NFP PMD supports using the NFP PF as another DPDK port, but it does not have any functionality for controlling VFs.
 In fact, it is not possible to use the PMD with the VFs if the PF is being used by DPDK, that is, with the NFP PF bound to ``igb_uio`` or ``vfio-pci`` kernel drivers.
-Future DPDK version will have a PMD able to work with the PF and VFs at the same time and with the PF implementing VF management along with other PF-only functionalities/offloads.
+Future DPDK versions will have a PMD able to work with the PF and VFs at the same time and with the PF implementing VF management along with other PF-only functionalities/offloads.

-The PMD PF has extra work to do which will delay the DPDK app initialization like checking if a firmware is already available in the device, uploading the firmware if necessary, and configure the Link state properly when starting or stopping a PF port.
+The PMD PF has extra work to do which will delay the DPDK app initialization.
+This additional effort could be checking if a firmware is already available in the device, uploading the firmware if necessary or configuring the Link state properly when starting or stopping a PF port.
 Note that firmware upload is not always necessary which is the main delay for NFP PF PMD initialization.

 Depending on the Netronome product installed in the system, firmware files should be available under ``/lib/firmware/netronome``.
 DPDK PMD supporting the